 After her A-levels at the age of 17, Diana moved away from home for a voluntary year and studied media, social and business education in Magdeburg, Great Britain and Brazil.

 She played her first solo tour in 2016 in ten cities from Berlin to Biberach.
 Six months later, Diana also played behind bars for the first time, in addition to clubs, cafés and living rooms.
 “I was fascinated by the parallel world in a prison and wanted to meet the people there.
 My music was the door opener for that.”

 Diana processed the intense impressions into songs that have relevance there and also, above all, for society.
 This resulted in Diana’s debut album “My Past’s Gravity” (release 25.06.21) and an interdisciplinary project based on it.
-Together with numerous creative people from all over Europe, theatre pieces, videos, a remix album, a book, a short film and a benefit exhibition and more are being created, which highlight social grievances on various levels through different media.
+Together with numerous creative people from all over Europe, theatre pieces, videos, a remix album, a short film and a benefit exhibition and more are being created, which highlight social grievances on various levels through different media.

 Offsite Melange - My Past's Gravity Pop Music & Social Critique

 Since May 2017, Diana Ezerex has been playing voluntary concerts in prisons in German-speaking countries.
 At the Popkurs Hamburg, she was inspired to write an album about the experiences she had and the topics related to prison.
 Her song lyrics and also the compositions deal with topics of the past, present and future/perspective, describe societal causes and challenges that lead to children not learning to solve problems without violence.
 Topics such as mental health, suicide, acceptance and finding one’s way in society are also being addressed.
 From the examination of the prison setting, songs emerged that are not only relevant there but also and above all for society in general.
 The music ranges between (urban) pop, hip-hop/trap and soul.